whoisdsmith/Blueprints/README.md

 ---

 >There was a period of time, somewhere between early 2017 to early 2020 where shit got really dark.
 I didn't things would ever get better, Most days I didn't want to get out and I really wished I would fade out of existence.
 It was just after my son's 15th Birthday last year when I told myself and my mom that I'm going to get a job and out of my room and I'm going to make my life better.
 What I can say now is, somewhere in that darkness I found a light and that light grows brighter every day.

 ---

-## More Questions

----

->What is love without hate?

->Joy without pain?

->What is light without darkness?

----